Council Hall

 “Set aside two seats in the councils that will be filled by guild members, to match the two seats appointed by the king.”

-“And let us practice our arts as we choose.”
+“Repeal the restrictions, and let us practice our arts as we choose.”

 The king and the great council barely consider the request, before they refuse it.